-8 Must regulatory filings be made or registration fees paid to acquire shares in a company, a business or assets in your jurisdiction?
+8 Must regulatory filings be made or registration (or other official) fees paid to acquire shares in a company, a business or assets in your jurisdiction?

-Asset sale and purchase agreements for the sale of a commercial enterprise must be filed with the relevant trade registry and announced in the trade registry gazette to enter into force.
-In limited companies, a share transfer deed or SPA must be executed in the presence of a notary public, and the relevant trade registry must approve and register the share transfer for the transfer of title to be effective.
-Trade registry filings and notarisations are subject to fees.
-Otherwise, for deals involving joint-stock companies, there is no requirement that transaction contracts be filed, registered or notarised, and share transfers in jointstock companies are not subject to registration with a trade registry unless the share transfer results in there being a sole shareholder in the company.
+In deals involving joint-stock companies, there is no requirement that transaction contracts be filed, registered or notarised, and share transfers in joint-stock companies are not subject to registration with a trade registry unless the share transfer results in there being a sole shareholder in the company.
 There are also some notification requirements with the trade registry for share transfers resulting in certain shareholding thresholds being exceeded (or falling below such thresholds) by a group company holder of such shares.